 The same calculations are done for businesses that are assigned an established business tax rate.
 Multiply the tax rate by the taxable wage base.

-While each state has its own process for registering as a new employer and setting up a state unemployment tax account, there are some key items nearly all states require, including:
+While each state has its own process for registering as a new employer and setting up a state unemployment tax account, there are some crucial items nearly all states require, including the following:

 Each employer is responsible for reporting their SUTA tax liability to their respective state and making tax payments.

 Once you’ve gathered the above requirements, follow these steps to set up and pay your SUTA tax:

 Although you can manually calculate your SUTA tax, using a payroll software solution is much easier.
 The best online payroll services have built-in tax rate and wage base updates.
 Consider the following payroll solutions that make it particularly easy to calculate and pay SUTA tax.

 OnPay is an affordable, full-service payroll solution.
 It has one pricing tier that covers all services, including unlimited payroll runs and multiple pay schedules.
 Best of all, it calculates federal, state and local taxes and has an error-free guarantee, even if you have employees in multiple states.
 Our full OnPay review details how the solution handles tax withholding for federal and state unemployment and processes company contributions seamlessly.